-In part one we looked at a simple method for calculating the expected value.
+In part one of the Expected Value Calculations series, we looked at a simple method for calculating the expected value.
 We only looked at situations which represent calling an all-in bet.
 If we are the one betting our calculations will change slightly .
 However they will still derived from exactly the same formula.

 When you are calling an all-in bet, you are only concerned with your pot-equity.
 When you are the one betting you are also concerned with something else; fold equity.
 Fold-equity can be defined as additional equity in a hand given your opponent may fold.